pranavreddy23/autoware.privately-owned-vehicles/CoarseSeg/scripts/README.md

 Furthermore, the comma10K dataset does not include labels for `Road Edge Delimeter`.

-Lastly, the comma10K dataset does not natively provide `sky` class semantic pixel labels and a separate pre-trained neural network was used to create pixel level sky masks for the Comma10K images.
+Lastly, the comma10K dataset does not natively provide `Sky` class semantic pixel labels and a separate pre-trained neural network was used to create pixel level sky masks for the Comma10K images.

 ## pytorch